These low-level routines must be called by programs that have to

 if capname is not a string capability, or

 0 if it is canceled or absent from the terminal description.

 These null-terminated arrays contain

 for each of the predefined terminfo variables:

-char *boolnames, *boolcodes, *boolfnameschar *numnames, *numcodes, *numfnameschar *strnames, *strcodes, *strfnames
+const char *boolnames, *boolcodes, *boolfnamesconst char *numnames, *numcodes, *numfnamesconst char *strnames, *strcodes, *strfnames

-only specifies “an integer value other than ERR”) upon
+(SVr4 only specifies “an integer value other than ERR”) upon

 successful completion, unless otherwise noted in the preceding

 Routines that return pointers always return NULL on error.

 X/Open defines no error conditions.
 In this implementation